lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Does the three-mountain (overlapping triangles) symbol mean anything significant?
 - Message from music sheets: "First words on the sheets are true message" -> "Find among the white trees under two stones"
   - Near campsite, bring shovel
+- What does the ductwork do when connected to the Garage?

 ### Current open access problems